There are many different types of chilis in Indian cuisine that are used fresh and dried. This a general description of chilis.

 Smell: Do not directly inhale, will burn the inside of your nose.

 Pairs well with amchur, cardamom, cumin, fenugreek seed, onion, and turmeric.

-- Do not touch your eyes after handling.
-A point that cannot be overstated enough.
+- Do not touch eyes after handling.
+A point that cannot be overstated.

-Capsaicin, where the chilies get their heat, is responsible for most of their health benefits which include….
+Capsaicin, where chilis get their heat, is responsible for most of their health benefits which include….

 - A bounty of antioxidants and minerals such as potassium and magnesium

 Disclaimer: The sole purpose of the Health Benefits section of our spice pantry is to provide information about the tradition of ayurveda.
 This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.
 If you have any serious acute or chronic health concern, please consult a trained health professional who can fully assess your needs and address them effectively.
 Check with your doctor before taking herbs or using essential oils when pregnant or nursing.